Categories

 At the time, Leibniz came to the conclusion that we live in the best of all possible worlds; because "... if one of all possible worlds weren't the best, God wouldn't have created any."
 (4, p.
 110).

-Not all were and are satisfied with this line of argument.
-Especially when thousands, millions of apparently innocent people are cruelly killed by natural disasters or crimes committed by humans, many doubt - then as now - about God's righteousness.
-In the twentieth and early twenty-first centuries it was and is the genocide of the Armenians, the mass murders and the gulag of the Bolsheviks, the concentration camps of the National Socialists, the expulsions from the eastern regions, the atrocities of the Maoist revolution, the genocides in Yugoslavia, in Rwanda, in Sudan or the Congo, the attack on the World Trade Center on September 11, 2001, as well as much more that cast doubt on the Creator and his justice.
+Not everyone was and is satisfied with this reasoning.
+Especially when natural disasters or crimes committed by humans lead to the cruel deaths of thousands or millions of apparently innocent people, many people - both in the past and today - doubt the justice of God.
+In the twentieth and early twenty-first centuries, it was and is the genocide of the Armenians, the mass murders and the gulag of the Bolsheviks, the mass murders and concentration camps of the National Socialists, the expulsions from the German eastern territories, the atrocities of the Maoist revolution and its cultural revolution, the genocides in Yugoslavia, Rwanda, Sudan and Congo, the attack on the World Trade Center on September 11, 2001, and much more.
+September 2001, and many other events that cast doubt on the Creator and his justice.

 The Lisbon earthquake